moonclerk/developer/analytics.md

 ```

 ### Notes
+1. If you're looking for a quick way to see the number of successfull checkouts, look for visits to a URL that ends in `/complete`.
-1. The `3x993hrglt` value in the example above will vary between payment forms
+2. The `3x993hrglt` value in the example above will vary between payment forms.
-2. The `efv7Rb2Hgnb5us2GxmPN4tYW` value above will vary between payers' checkout sessions
+3. The `efv7Rb2Hgnb5us2GxmPN4tYW` value above will vary between payers' checkout sessions.
-3. The `/5` portion of the URL will be removed in the future
+4. The `/5` portion of the URL will be removed in the future.